 Sony FS7 on DJI Ronin-M?
 Yes, you can!

-Looking online about this setup did not give you much detail so I decided to get a try and succeed to balance and use such setup.
-Please find below my detailed explanation.
-This is not in the DJI Ronin-M specifications, but if you have a setup already balanced before turning on the motors, it will work as only a little energy is needed to fight the movements.
+Looking online about this setup did not give you much detail so I decided to get a try and succeed to balance my 4K camera Sony FS7 on DJI Ronin-M. Please find below my detailed explanation and real work done.
+According to the DJI Ronin M specs, The Sony FS7 is too heavy for such setup and the arm too short to get it put inside.
+But if you have a setup already balanced before turning on the motors; it will work as only a little energy is needed to fight the movements.
+This is true for many gimbals actually.
+The balance should be done perfectly to save power and constraint on the gimbals motors.

-First, my assignment was for the Auto Show at Shanghai 2017 where we should quickly go for few stabilizes motion shot, to more details and static shot on tripod.
+First, my assignment was for the Auto Show at Shanghai 2017 where we should quickly go for few stabilizes motion shots, to more details and static shot on tripod.
 I wanted to get a very simple way to switch from one to another without the need of any tools; the camera chosen by my client, Renault innovation was a Sony FS7.
+Also, There is not so much backstage room most of the time on fair and show, so getting something tool-less with a quick mounting system is a must.

-I successfully tested the full size DJI Ronin with a Sony FS7 before, but the size of the gimbal and its weight is a killer if you don’t have a way to support it with an Easyrig backpack or similar.
-This is heavy and not practical in a fair environment.
+I successfully tested the full size DJI Ronin 1 with a Sony FS7 before.
+This day we add also a large and heavy Cine lens and Follow focus.
+Some arms extension were added to fit the length of the Sony FS7 body.
+The final size of the gimbal and its weight is a killer if you don’t have a way to support it with an Easyrig backpack or similar.
+We did use such on previous shootings.
+This is heavy and not practical in a such environment.
+All car are prototype costing a lot and you don’t want to scratch anything.
+Going with a large rig or hit some of the VIP gust during the press day is not an option.
+I’m not even want to talk about the craziness of the Ronin 2, both on price and weight.
 With the smaller Ronin-M, you can get inside cars and keep shooting for way longer time.

 The first question was to pick up the right lens.
-I assume that only wide shot will be done this way and so pick up the great Sony SEL1018 10 to 18mm crop sensor lens which is also a perfect match with the 18-110 Sony cine lens.
+I assumed that only wide shot will be done this way and so pick up the great Sony SEL1018 10 to 18mm crop sensor lens which is also a perfect match with the 18-110 Sony cine lens.
 It saves a lot of space in my bag and it cover an amazing range altogether.
-The SEL1018 is about 250 grams, and quite short, the lens do not extend, cover the equivalent of a 15 to 27mm full frame and is stabilized.
+The SEL1018 is about 250 grams, and quite short.
+This Sony lens do not extend when going from 10 to 18 that is the equivalent of a 15 to 27mm full frame.
+And top feature: it is stabilized.
 It’s also not to expensive considering all of this.
 The maximum aperture is 4 (only) but it’s not a problem as I prefer to get more things in focus in a wide shot.
+The only downside with all these new Sony lenses are the focus which is drive by wire.
+This required a bit of training before getting use to it.

-The second challenge was to get the camera body stripped at maximum and able to go back to a regular shoulder ENG in less than a minute without any tools.
+The second challenge was to get the Sony FS7 camera body stripped at maximum.
+Still, I wanted to go back to a regular shoulder ENG in less than a minute without any tools.

-I built my setup using their long NATO rail that I simply screw to the large 3/8″ hole after removing my camera handle.
+I built my setup using their long NATO rail.
+I simply screw to the large 3/8″ hole after removing my camera handle.

-I put another small NATO rail (#1195) on top of their Ronin frame (#1704) so I can use the same handle on camera or on the Ronin.
-I use 2 others of their lockers (#1816) to hold the Sony screen and the second one for the camera hand-grip and remove the DJI’s one.
+I screw another small NATO rail (#1195) on top of their Ronin M frame (#1704) .
+This way, you are able use the same handle on camera or on the Ronin M. I’m using 2 others of their lockers (#1816) to hold the Sony screen.
+The second one for the camera hand-grip and remove the Ronin M DJI’s one.
+Less gear to carry is always welcome.

 I just needed a 90 degree rosette adapter (#1592).
 I have to change also the locker on the Sony extension arm as I felt the screw was not getting in completely.